 As a result, OSHA's confined space standard for the construction industry includes detailed provisions for when there are multiple employers, contractors, and subcontractors at a worksite that will need to enter the same confined space.

 The burden of ensuring compliance with the construction standard falls on the site's host employer, who must ensure all parties are following OSHA regulations.
 Ultimately, though, it's in everyone's best interest to comply, as both contractors and the host employer can be cited for confined space violations under OSHA’s multi-employer citation policy (CPL 2-0.124), which states the following:

 “On multi-employer worksites, more than one employer may be citable for a hazardous condition that violates an OSHA standard."

 4 New Defined Roles for Confined Space Workers

-Employers should also be aware that OSHA's construction standard also goes beyond the general industry standard by defining the four roles of employees involved in working in permit-required confined spaces.
+You should also be aware that OSHA's construction standard defines four roles for employees involved in working in permit-required confined spaces.

 These roles are:

-It's critical that organizations designate which employees are assigned these roles.
-For example, if no employee is clearly designated as an authorized entrant, OSHA will consider the failure to do so as an implicit decision to allow any employees to enter the confined space if they are working near it.
+It's critical that you designate which employees are assigned these roles.
+If no employee is clearly designated as an authorized entrant, OSHA will consider this an implicit decision to allow any employees to enter the confined space if they are working near it.